 Treatment of Effluent (Blackwater)

 One system introduces bacteria in a two-step process, using water and air injection to encourage bacterial growth.
-The last step injects a small amount of chlorine to decontaminate, thereby meeting requirements of most local health codes.
+The last step injects a small amount of chlorine to decontaminate, thereby meeting the requirements of most local health codes.
 The amount of chlorine is small enough that it doesn't hurt the landscape when watered.

 A different system positions the tank on the south side of a house in a sunny location, using the heat of the sun to enhance aerobic digestion of the sludge and UV rays to disinfect.

 Some use a tamped-down version of the same chemical process used by waste reclamation plants.
 They first screen out solids, compacting them to send to the landfill, while passing the liquid on.
 They use oxidation to start bacterial processing of the liquid, pass it through a finer filtration screen, then use an Ultra-Violet treatment for disinfection.
-Finally they chlorinate it.
+Finally, they chlorinate it.
 This system, of course, costs more than any of the others.
 It's also unnecessarily complicated for most homes.

 Note: Most systems have no smell.
 If there is a smell, check what you are putting into the waste stream.
 If you are flushing disinfectant, medications, or something that will harm bacterial growth, the result of their struggle to stay alive is likely causing the smell.

-With installation of systems such as these, the definition of wastewater changes.
+With the installation of systems such as these, the definition of wastewater changes.
 Water in all of its stages of cleanliness becomes valuable, as long as it can be used in some way.
 "Waste" water then becomes only that which, in the end, has no more use in the home that anyone can think of.
-That reduces the amount of waste water to almost nothing, especially for those who live in the country, where regulations are looser.
+That reduces the amount of wastewater to almost nothing, especially for those who live in the country, where regulations are looser.
 If there is any water left over after these reuse procedures, it can be disposed of using the regular house sewage system.

 Water Reuse Cautions